Unbiased Diagnosis of our Times

-The scenarios of her first novel – her place of birth Baku, her youth in Hesse after her family immigrated as Jewish "quota refugees” – partly coincide with the author’s life, yet All Russians love Birch Trees is in no way autobiographical.
+The settings for All Russians Love Birch Trees – whose protagonist is born in Baku and grows up in Hesse as a Jewish "quota refugee" – partly overlap with the author’s itinerary, and yet the story is by no means autobiographical.
 A conscientious observer, Olga Grjasnowa wants to get to know precisely what she is writing about.
 Consequently, what most excited her during her studies at the Deutsche Literaturinstitut in Leipzig, which she completed in 2010, were mainly the research workshops.
 The theory that Olga Grjasnowa was missing in Leipzig she acquired during study terms at the Maxim Gorki Literary Institute in Moscow and from a “Scenic Writing” course at the Universität der Künste in Berlin.
-She undertook intense research at local level for the flash-backs to the time of the conflict between Armenia and Azerbaijan about the Caucasus region Nagorno-Karabakh, talking to witnesses of the events.
-Her aim was to persuasively communicate “how ethnically-motivated violence works, how pogroms can be arranged within a few weeks – and not just there,” Olga Grjasnowa says.
+For the novel’s flashbacks to the war between Armenia and Azerbaijan over the disputed region of Nagorno-Karabakh in the Caucasus, she researched extensively on location and interviewed locals.
+Her object, says Grjasnowa, is to enable us to comprehend "how ethnically motivated violence works, how pogroms can be set in motion within a matter of weeks – and not only there."